 As the screenshots above suggest, pixel 0, 0 is in the top left corner of the preview window, and the overlay will begin at this pixel.
 The overlay in the screenshot below, for example is 600 x 222 pixels, with no space before the first letter:

-The overlay cannot be moved or re-sized on the preview window, so create your overlay to ensure that it appears in the desired position when uploaded.
-In the images below, for example, the overlay is 2467 x 2048 pixels, with the logo placed near the bottom right corner of the .BMP ffile.
+Pixel 0,0 of the overlay will line up with pixel 0,0 of the frame from the camera.
+In the images below, the overlay is 2467 x 2048 pixels, with the logo placed near the bottom right corner of the .BMP ffile.

 Note: All overlays will appear monochrome/grayscale when used with a mono camera.
 For example, the same Bitmap Overlay has been added in the bottom right corner of the following two images: